RangelReale/grpcget/README.md

 The parameters for a method invocation are simple name=value parameters, and the name can have "." to set values in inner messages.

+The default implementation output is aimed to be user-friendly, not JSON or marchine parseable.
+But using output customizers it is easy to create a version that does output other formats.

 ### example

 List all services: